-Theme Class number of times Description Interesting 1 What is Fourier Analysis?
+Theme Class number of times Description Introduction 1 What is Fourier Analysis?
 How to apply it?
 Clarify the necessary background Introduction knowledge.
 A periodic function which is expanded into an infinite series of trigonometric Fourier series 4 functions is called a Fourier series.
 Convergence behaviour and series properties are discussed with specific example calculations.
-Fourier analysis of non-periodic function leads to the Fourier transform.
-The 5 first class of functions is the actual Fourier integral.
-The lecture discusses how Eassai an tuan afanna it represents the non-periodic functions and shows the various properties of the Fourier transform Fourier transform.
+5 Fourier analysis of non-periodic function leads to the Fourier transform.
+The first class of functions is the actual Fourier integral.
+The lecture discusses how Fourier transform it represents the non-periodic functions and shows the various properties of the Fourier transform Fourier transform.
 Students ability to use the Fourier transform is improved through examples.
 The relationship to the Laplace transform is further discussed.
-Amulication to Doutiel In the last part of this course well known partial differential equations (Laplace Application to Partial equation, wave equation, heat equation, etc.) are discussed.
-The application of Differential 4 Fourier series and Fourier transform is discussed to obtain specific solutions to Equations boundary value.
+Application to Partial In the last part of this course well known partial differential equations (Laplace Differential 4 equation, wave equation, heat equation, etc.) are discussed.
+The application of 4 Fourier series and Fourier transform is discussed to obtain specific solutions to Equations boundary value.
 Numerical Fourier 1 Fast Fourier transform (FFT) is a basic Fourier transform algorithm.
 In this analysis lecture it is explained and a software illustration provided.